Draga Gavrilović: Biography

-Literay endeavours
+Literary endeavours

 She started working in literature immediately after finishing school.
-She wrote poems, short story, and novels.
+She wrote poems, short stories, and novels.
 She also translated texts from German and Hungarian.
-Her first poem, about the death Đura Jakšić was published in Novi Sad's "Javor".
+Her first poem, about the death of Đura Jakšić was published in Novi Sad's "Javor".
 She also published her first short stories in the same magazine, in the form of feuilleton and in 11 sequels.
 She also published important polemical texts and literary works in the Kikinda magazine "Sadašnjost", especially the short stories "Thoughts in the Theater", "A Week Before the Selection of Serfs in the Village" and "Pictures from Life".
 Her works were published in the newspapers Starmali, Neven, Novi Trebević, Orao, Bosanska vila, as well as Hacfelder Zeitung in German.

 Her more extensive works include the short stories "Iz učiteljskog života" (1884) and "Dvojački roman" (1889), which were published in sequels.
 "Dvojački roman" abounds in autobiographical elements.
 That very novel was published in serial form in the magazine "Javor", because the editors of "Sadašnjosti" previously rejected it, considering it far too extensive.
 For "The Girl's Novel", Draga is now remembered as the first Serbian female novelist.
-According to the list found in her opus, albeit legacy, which she made herself, she published a total of thirteen short stories, several articles and several children's poems, while unpublished and so far lost, other manuscripts of "Village Novel", as well as several short stories and articles in Serbian and German remain.
+According to a list found posthumously, which she made herself, she published a total of thirteen short stories, several articles and several children's poems, while unpublished and so far lost, other manuscripts of "Village Novel", as well as several short stories and articles in Serbian and German remain.

-She often published her works under [pseudonym] or signed herself as "one teacher", "one public teacher" or "your sincere friend".
+She often published her works under [pseudonym] or signed herself as "a teacher", "a public teacher" or "your sincere friend".
 She mostly wrote about the position and life of women in Serbian society, and her main characters were mostly teachers, writers, actresses, smart and rebellious girls or older unmarried women.
 She was openly a feminist, always evoking humanistic prose critical of the patriarchal model of society and the role of women in that society and, at the same time, confronted readers with myths about the attitude of Serbian society towards women.
 She advocated a change in the patriarchal model of society because it produces terror in the family, marriage, education, the clergy, literature and culture in general.
 In 1900, she published her last text in the newspaper "Sadšnjost", which she did not sign.
 On that occasion, she explained that she would stop publishing her works due to the lack of respect and insults she experienced.

 She never married and had no children.
 She was in fragile health, since 1893 (from the age of 39) suffering from tuberculosis.

 Due to illness, she was often absent from work and in 1909, she retired.

 She died in her hometown and was buried there, in the family tomb.She was 63.